ITER: Iterative Neural Repair for Multi-Location Patches: Experimental Methodology

-\textbf{Inference.} \approach integrates GZoltar \cite{GZoltar} as fault localization to provide suspicious buggy locations to be repaired. \approach is implemented with GZoltar 1.7.2 \footnote{https://github.com/GZoltar/gzoltar/releases/tag/v1.7.2.
+\textbf{Inference} \approach integrates GZoltar \cite{GZoltar} as fault localization to provide suspicious buggy locations to be repaired. \ICSERevision{ There are two reasons for choosing GZoltar as the fault localization tool.
+First, GZoltar is widely used in program repair related works, such as DEAR \cite{dear-icse22}, Recoder \cite{Recoder}, SelfAPR \cite{selfAPR}, SimFix \cite{Simfix:2018}, and TBar \cite{tbar}.
+Considering the same implementation and same suspiciousness formula Ochiai (default formula used in GZoltar) enables us to conduct a fair comparison with the related works.
+Second, the effectiveness of GZoltar in detecting real-world bugs has been demonstrated in previous comprehensive evaluations with different fault localization techniques \cite{gzolta-justification-icse17}. } \approach is implemented with GZoltar 1.7.2 \footnote{https://github.com/GZoltar/gzoltar/releases/tag/v1.7.2.
 Released on May 9, 2019}.
 Specifically, we configure the fault localization with \texttt{ochiai} formula and \texttt{entropy} metric.
 The detailed setting can be found in our online repository.